 Authors: Here, you will summarize and discuss your procedure to conclude the video.
 Please complete at least one of the concluding statements below and indicate the name of the author who will give the statement.
 Please restrict the length of each statement to no more than 40 words.
 You may revise the prompts as necessary to fit your protocol.

-Author Name: Once mastered, this technique can be done in ____________ (hours/min) if it is performed properly.

-Author Name: While attempting this procedure, it’s important to remember to ___________.

-Author Name: Following this procedure, other methods like _____________ can be performed in order to answer additional questions like _____________.
+Author Name Stephanie Hutin: Acquisition of SEC-SAXS data is becoming more and more standardized and is likely the first method of choice.
+Still, many purification protocols require an IEC step due to contaminants or aggregation and now this technique is implementable on SAXS beamlines.

+Author Name Martha Brennich: A caveat of both techniques is the lack of knowledge of the precise protein concentration, hence we cannot determine the precise mass via forward scattering.
+For globular proteins we can estimate the mass via the Porod volume.

+Author Name Stephanie Hutin: An alternative to the stepwise gradient used here with the IEC, a linear gradient might be applied, although carful optimization of the gradient conditions is required for optimal peak seperation. ___________.

+Author Name Martha Brennich: The background substation could be done frame wise and verified by comparison of individual frames, in this approach, but requires more advanced data handeling, because dedicated software does not exist yet.

 Author Name: After its development, this technique paved the way for researchers in the field of __________ to explore _____________ (subdivision of field, disease, natural phenomenon) in __________ (model organism, patient demographic, organ system).